• Home

 Restrictions

-• No skating without helmet and safety accessories.
+• No skating without a helmet and safety accessories.

 • No glass container is allowed.